📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 Yes — this is often the best option for homeowners who have equity but can't pay the delinquent taxes.
 A cash sale to Simply Sold RE closes with the delinquent taxes paid directly from proceeds, and you receive whatever equity remains after taxes, mortgage payoff, and closing costs.
 Selling before the redemption deadline protects that equity; once a judgment of foreclosure is entered, the home is gone.

-Under New York's Real Property Tax Law (RPTL Article 11), the treasurer files an in-rem petition and a list of tax liens with the clerk of Supreme Court, then publishes notice in a local newspaper for three consecutive weeks.
-Owners have at least 8 weeks from first publication to redeem by paying all delinquent taxes, interest, penalty, and costs.
-If no one redeems, the court enters a judgment of foreclosure and title transfers to the county or city — there is no post-judgment redemption.
+Under New York's Real Property Tax Law (RPTL Article 11), the county or city enforcing officer files an in-rem petition and a list of delinquent parcels with the clerk of State Supreme Court, then publishes notice for three consecutive weeks.
+Because the redemption period runs at least two years from the lien date, owners have real time to pay all delinquent taxes, interest, penalties, and costs — up to the final date set in the notice.
+If no one redeems, the court enters a judgment of foreclosure and title transfers to the county or city; there is no post-judgment redemption.

 After the 2023 U.S. Supreme Court decision in Tyler v.
 Hennepin County, a former owner can generally claim surplus proceeds — the value above the taxes and costs owed — under RPTL Article 11 (amended in 2024 after Tyler v.
 Hennepin) when foreclosed property is later sold.
 The deadlines are strict, though, so you're far better off selling and capturing your equity directly than relying on recovering a surplus afterward.